 After you’ve tested your water and documented your water chemistry, the most effective way to remove foam is to completely drain, clean and refill your spa.
 At this stage, it's also a good idea to check for any faults in your spa's system, as these can also be the cause of cloudy and foamy water.

 Once you’ve drained, cleaned, and refilled your spa, test the water again, adding chemicals where required.
-If your water chemistry is in the ideal ranges, let your spa circulate the water for at least 12-24 hours.
+If your water chemistry is in the ideal range, let your spa circulate the water for at least 12-24 hours.
 When the circulation is complete, test the water one more time to make sure it’s ready for bathers.

 If you would like professional assistance balancing your spa, try connecting with a local professional using our Dealer Locator.